The European market potential for pacific white shrimp

 European quota for raw materials for domestic cookeries

 Europe’s most important exporter of cooking quality HOSO Pacific white shrimp, Ecuador, does not have to trade under the quota as it is already benefitting from 0% import duties.
 Vietnam, which has recently signed a free-trade agreement with the European Union will also soon benefit from 0% import duties.
-This means that suppliers from other countries, like India, Indonesia and some Central American suppliers, have an improved chance of benefitting from trading under ATQ quotas at 0% duties when supplying raw materials to Europe’s shrimp re-processors.
+This means that, if you are an exporter from another country like India, Indonesia or Central America, you have an improved chance of benefitting from trading under ATQ quotas at 0% duties when supplying raw materials to Europe’s shrimp re-processors.

 Spanish consumers love shrimp